Wastewater Treatment Plants

 - Stormwater Management Program Plan - The Authority developed a Stormwater Management Program (SWMP) Plan, which includes detailed written explanations of all management practices, activities and other techniques, to document developed, planned, and implemented stormwater management elements.

 - Connecting the Drops – The New York State Thruway Authority: Working with You to Protect Clean Water

 Describes the Connecting the Drops campaign and the importance of keeping pollution out of the watershed.

 - Stormwater Pollution Prevention: What you can do to help

-Describes how stormwater can become polluted and provides an overview of practical ways homeowners, drivers, boaters and pet owners can prevent pollution from entering the watershed.
+Describes how stormwater can become polluted and provides an overview of practical ways homeowners, drivers, and pet owners can prevent pollution from entering the watershed.

 - Nutrient Brochure

 Describes the harmful effects of discharging the pollutants phosphorus and nitrogen to the waterways and provides suggestions for nutrient pollution prevention.

 This poster, geared to employees at Authority Service Areas, outlines proper procedures for food service vendors that will help reduce stormwater pollution.